WHAT IS THE TITLE PROCESS?

 First, Concord Title will perform an "abstract of title," which means searching the real estate records in the county where that particular piece of property is located.
 An abstract will determine the legal owner of the property; reveal any mortgages, liens, judgments, or unpaid taxes that will have to be satisfied before the property is conveyed; and detail any existing easements, restrictions, or leases that affect the property.

-After the abstract is completed, the title company will issue a "title opinion letter," or if a title insurance policy is to be issued on the property, the company will prepare a "commitment of title insurance" to the lender and/or the prospective buyer.
+After the abstract is completed, we issue a "title opinion letter," or if a title insurance policy is to be issued on the property, we will prepare a "commitment of title insurance" to the lender and/or the prospective buyer.
 The title opinion letter and the title insurance commitment will each set forth all things that need to be completed and any problems that need to be corrected before the purchaser can receive "good title."
-The title insurance company will complete all the necessary documents and will undertake to correct any problems.
+Concord Title will complete all the necessary documents and will undertake to correct any problems.
 Once these matters are completed, the parties are ready to exchange paperwork and "close" the deal.

 At closing, the title company will collect the purchase money funds from the buyer and lender as well as the settlement costs from each party.
 With these funds, the title company then pays all of the expenses of the transaction, pays off any existing mortgages, and pays the seller the net proceeds of sale.
 All of this is done in accordance with the "Alta 1" settlement statement.

 After the closing, the title company will record the legal documents (deed, mortgage, assignments, etc.) at the county courthouse and then return the original documents to the correct party.
-New owners receive their deed which should be stored in a bank lock box or other secure location.
-The lender receives the original mortgage documents which they hold until the loan is paid in full.
+New owners receive their deed and the lender receives the original mortgage documents which they hold until the loan is paid in full.
 Once the loan is paid, the lender will "release" their lien against the property at the courthouse and will forward the original mortgage documents to the home owner.